Libertarian Party 2022 National Convention Delegation

-The board of directors shall from time to time vote to designate individuals from the delegate pool to be members of the Oregon delegation as a “delegate” or “alternate,” limited by the number of positions afforded to us in each category by the national Libertarian Party.
+The board of directors shall from time to time vote to designate individuals from the delegate pool to be members of the Oregon delegation as a "delegate" or "alternate", limited by the number of positions afforded to us in each category by the national Libertarian Party.
+In the event of another hybrid convention, in-person delegates and alternates will be prioritized over remote delegates.
+If not enough in-person delegates can be sent, remote delegates can be sent to fill the delegation.

 The Oregon delegation may vote to fill vacancies at the convention, and such new delegates are not required to be members of the Libertarian Party of Oregon.